section-engineering-education/engineering-education/content/articles/php-mailtrap/index.md

 - [Mailtrap](https://mailtrap.io/signin) account.

 ### Objectives
-By the end of this tutorial, you should be able to integrate Mailtrap into your PHP application to send mails.
+By the end of this tutorial, you should be able to integrate [Mailtrap](https://mailtrap.io) into your PHP application to test emails.

 ### Getting started with mailtrap
 Developing extensive applications come with a lot of demands.
 Such include the requirement to test your applications to ensure that everything work as intended.